Dielectric Mirrors | previous | next | feedback |

 For angled incidence of light on a dielectric mirror, the optical path lengths appear to be longer.
 One may thus expect that all reflection features are pushed toward longer wavelengths when a dielectric mirror is tilted against the incident beam.
 What is wrong with this argument?

 Some non-trivial mathematical aspects come into play when materials are absorbing.
-A problem can be to obtain sufficiently precise material data, particularly for materials where the obtained refractive index has a significant dependence on the fabrication method (see below).
+A problem can also be to obtain sufficiently precise material data, particularly for materials where the obtained refractive index has a significant dependence on the fabrication method (see below).

 Designing Dielectric Mirrors